uPortal-Attic/uportal-home/docs/apereo-incubation.md

 Next actions:

 + New software product names that better reflect nature and do not infringe on others' trademarks.
-Probably a functional name describing what the product is, with "uPortal" brand attached.
-As in "uPortal Foo Sprocket".
++ Names should reflect uPortal commitment and represent how the product should be used.
++ Proposed names:
+  + `uw-frame` → `uPortal-app-framework`
+    + The uPortal App Framework will house common functionality to be leveraged by uPortal Apps.
+    + Institutions can provide a custom `uPortal-app-framework-config`
+    + Developers can create their own uPortal Apps drawing from common configuration, style and functionality.
+  + `angularjs-portal` → `uPortal-home`
+    + uPortal Home will be a standard uPortal App that handles layout of the framework widgets for a cohesive user experience.
+    + Developers provide `uPortal-home-config` for environment specific configuration.

 ### 4.2 Community